andriesvdw1/exercise-json-response-server/README.md

 # Create a server using Express.js that can show JSON content on the browser
 ## Add feature to show an 404 page not found error message.
 ## Add default content to display on the default / url of the site.
+## Add feature to display a JSON content on the browser that shows a list of interesting fruit names.

 ### Default / Output:
 ![image](https://github.com/user-attachments/assets/fc6f2f97-a7cb-4cbc-a0f7-22922986697a)